Veirt/next/CONTRIBUTING.md

 1. This repo is to not be used for adding in-game items, please use [keyma-sh/items](https://github.com/keyma-sh/items) instead.
 2. This repo is to not be used for adding translations, please use [OneskyApp](https://keymash.oneskyapp.com) instead.
 3. Our staging branch is strictly for Netlify deployment, therefore make sure your build is also able to be built on Netlify/Vercel (do not use Next's SWC as it's not supported).
+4. If you are doing any design changes and certain Tailwind CSS variables are not directly updating, try modifying `tailwind.config.js` by adding a space or just re-saving.